 - Best Buy PVRs - if you want a box that also records read our reviews of the best PVRs

-- Use our connection wizard - to find the best way to connect your set-top box to your TV
+- - to find the best way to connect your set-top box to your TV